 - A broken pull starter cord

-Check that the rotor blades are not jammed by turning off the fuel, setting the throttle to stop, remove the spark plug cap, and tilt the lawn mower on the side.
+Check that the rotor blades are not jammed by turning off the fuel, setting the throttle to stop, removing the spark plug cap, and tilting the lawn mower on the side.
 Slowly rotate the cutting blades to see if they move.
 If they don’t you either have something jamming the blades or you have a seized engine.

 Remove the offending object.
 If it is a seized engine go buy a new or second-hand lawn mower as it will be cheaper to replace rather than repair.

 If you have an issue with the pull cord starter you will have to take off the top starter.
 Often the ball bearings in the pull starter can become rusted and will need some lubrication.